awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 # Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events<a name="guardduty_findings_cloudwatch"></a>

 Amazon GuardDuty sends notifications based on [Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) when any change in the findings takes place\.
+An event indicates a change in your AWS environment\.
+In the context of GuardDuty, such changes include newly generated findings and all subsequent occurrences of these existing findings\.
+All subsequent occurrences of an existing finding are always assigned a finding ID that is identical to the ID of the original finding\.

+Every GuardDuty finding is assigned a finding ID\.
+GuardDuty creates a CloudWatch event for every finding with a unique finding ID\.
+For a newly generated finding with a unique finding ID, GuardDuty sends a notification based on its CloudWatch event within 5 minutes of the finding\.
+This event \(and this notification\) also includes all subsequent occurrences of this finding that take place in the first 5 minutes since this finding with a unique ID is generated\.

-This includes newly generated findings and updates to existing findings\.
-GuardDuty aggregates all changes to findings that take place in five\-minute intervals into a single event\.
-For the newly generated findings, GuardDuty sends notifications based on CloudWatch events every 5 minutes\.
-For the updates to the existing findings, GuardDuty sends notifications based on CloudWatch events every 6 hours\.
+ For every finding with a unique finding ID, GuardDuty aggregates all subsequent occurrences of a particular finding that take place in six\-hour intervals into a single event\.
+GuardDuty then sends a notification about these subsequent occurrences based on this event\.
+In other words, for the subsequent occurrences of the existing findings, GuardDuty sends notifications based on CloudWatch events every 6 hours\.

 The CloudWatch [event](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) for GuardDuty has the following format: